 When you go to take leave, you will apply for your paid leave benefit through the Employment Security Department.
 While you are on leave, you will receive your paycheck from ESD rather than your employer (unless you are covered by a Voluntary Plan through your employer, see above).
-You will be able to apply for family or medical leave online or over the phone.
+You will be able to apply for family or medical leave online or with a paper application.

 Who qualifies for paid family and medical leave?

 Anyone who has worked at least 820 hours with one or multiple employers in the past year, including public and part-time employees, can receive paid family and medical leave.
 Self-employed individuals can opt into the program, but they must remain enrolled for three years.